How to Use a Megohmmeter (Megger) to Test Insulation

 Why Insulation Resistance Testing is Crucial for Electrical Preventive Maintenance

 In the field, a standard multimeter is indispensable.
 We use it for countless tasks, from getting a simple meter ohm reading to learning how to check a fuse with a multimeter or even how to test a capacitor with a multimeter.
 However, a multimeter’s low voltage continuity or resistance test cannot adequately stress wire insulation to reveal its true condition.
 This is where the megohmmeter excels.
-By applying a much higher DC voltage, a megohmmeter can detect subtle weaknesses, moisture, or contamination in the insulation that a multimeter would miss.
-This proactive testing is the cornerstone of electrical preventive maintenance, allowing technicians to identify and rectify potential faults before they lead to shorts, equipment failure, or dangerous arc-flash events.
-Regular testing establishes a baseline, and subsequent tests can reveal a downward trend in insulation health, signaling the need for replacement or repair.
+By applying a much higher DC voltage under controlled procedures, a megohmmeter can reveal leakage and absorption behavior (moisture, contamination, or surface conductive paths) that a multimeter would miss.
+This proactive testing is a cornerstone of electrical preventive maintenance, allowing technicians to identify and rectify potential faults before they lead to shorts, equipment failure, or dangerous arc-flash events.
+Regular testing establishes a baseline, and subsequent tests can reveal a downward trend in insulation health, signaling the need for targeted investigation, repair, or replacement.

 Essential Tools and Safety Preparations